Darling Julia,

 The city lacks grandeur, even faded grandeur, in any degree.
 Its main street is blemished by vacant shops and offices with dusty, empty, shattered windows like rotten teeth.
 Even its recent upgrade with roundabouts and verges doesn’t disguise the squalor.

 Poverty and racial tension propel Jackson, a volatile combination that pulls back more than it pushes the social, economic, physical nature of the city.
 The political landscape is dominated by self-serving personalities motivated solely by a desire to stay in office in order to further their own ends.
-Inevitably, the lion’s share of federal funding finds its way to empower political ends.
+Inevitably, the lion’s share of federal funding finds its way to empower political objectives.

 I can see you smiling as you read this, thinking, “You fool, it’s Mississippi; what did you expect?”
 Well, darling, I did expect more.
 I told you that before I came here.
 I expected to find people working together, a fellowship of stewards.